Skip to main content

 Written by Nathan

-In your Chart of Accounts, you can create an account or a bank account.
+In your Chart of Accounts, you can create two types of accounts: Normal accounts or Bank accounts.

 • Current or deposit bank accounts